.. _swh-fuse-config:

 auth-token: "yhbGcOiJI1z1NiIsInR5CIgOiAiSlduIiWia2..."

-Configuring files' download
+Configuring files' content download

-What follows also requires the ``hpc`` dependency group::
+What follows requires the ``hpc`` dependency group::

 $ pip install swh-fuse[hpc]